-New dining Commons: granite, brick and slate are now present on all four sides of the Commons.
+New dining Commons: Granite, brick and slate are now present on all four sides of Commons.
 Masons sheathing the exterior with brick and dark gray granite are nearly done with the east and south walls, and moving fast along the west and north.

 “There’s not a whole lot more exterior stone to do,” Farnsworth said.

 Especially attractive will be a curved granite wall at the east entrance, which masons began in early July.
 The granite, to be complemented by large windows and zinc trim, “is going to look pretty slick,” said Farnsworth.

 Workers laying the slate roof cleared an obstacle on July 11 when a representative from project architect Sasaki Associates dealt with a few lingering issues involving the ventilation monitor, the big box at the peak of the roof.
 Once that structure is done, the roofers can finish the slate.